Bharat Rashtra Samithi: Bharat Rashtra Samithi

-The name of the party was changed from Telangana Rashtra Samithi to Bharat Rashtra Samithi on 5 October 2022 to foray into national politics ahead of Next Indian general election.
+The name of the party was changed from Telangana Rashtra Samithi to Bharat Rashtra Samithi on 5 October 2022 to foray into national politics ahead of the 2024 Indian general election.
 On 6 October 2022, officials from BRS submitted the relevant documents required for name change according to the Representation of the People Act, 1951 to the Election Commission of India in New Delhi.
 As of October 2022, the party activities are taking place from a rented building at Sardar Patel Marg in Delhi.
-On 14 November The party office was inaugurated at New Delhi.
+On 14 November the party office was inaugurated at New Delhi.